 The Recipe: Butternut Squash and Sun-Dried Tomato White Lasagna

-Why We Love It: I love how diverse the aromas of the recipe are.
+Why We Love It: I love how diverse the aromas of this recipe are.
 Between the pine nuts and the creamy cheeses, it’s a comfort dish that’s not to be overlooked for its success rate.

 The Recipe: Ginger Scallion Noodle Bowls

-Pro Tip: Prep this meal ahead of time so that it’s super quick to throw together when hunger hits.
+Pro Tip: Prep this meal ahead of time so it’s super quick to throw together when hunger hits.
 Jessica Merchant of How Sweet Eats knows best: “Keep them in the fridge packaged separately.”

 The Recipe: Slow Cooker Lemon Rosemary Lentil Soup